-In 1985, Southfork became strictly a tourist attraction and event location.
-The mansion was opened to the public for the first time.
+The original owner of the ranch and his family were actually living at Southfork Ranch as the filming began.
+When requests for private parties began to pour in, tents were erected and a small party pavilion was built to accommodate these types of events.
+After years evolving as a tourist attraction, the owner opened the doors of the Ewing Mansion to the public and the expansion of the ranch as an event center began in 1985.
 A 63,000 square foot conference and event center was built to accommodate several thousand people for special events and functions.
-A rodeo arena, which was originally constructed for the filming of "Dallas" rodeos, began to host open competition rodeos as well as private "showdeos."
+A rodeo arena, which was originally constructed for the filming of Dallas rodeos, began to host open competition rodeos as well as private shows.

-Never envisioned to be the winner it became, "Dallas" was initially scripted as a non-continuing five-part drama.
+Never envisioned to be the winner it became, Dallas was initially scripted as a non-continuing five-part drama.
 Airing for the first time on April 2, 1978, it ran for five consecutive Sunday nights.
 Ratings climbed weekly.
-By the fifth episode, it ranked in the top ten of the week's most watched shows.
+By the fifth episode, it ranked in the top ten of the week's most-watched shows.

-In 1995 and 1997, "Dallas" original cast members including Larry Hagman, Linda Gray, and Patrick Duffy returned to Southfork to film two reunion movies.
-The first reunion movie, "JR Returns," aired in 1996, and the reunion sequel, "The War of the Ewings," aired in 1998.
+In 1995 and 1997, Dallas original cast members including Larry Hagman, Linda Gray and Patrick Duffy returned to Southfork to film two reunion movies.
+The first reunion movie JR Returns aired in 1996 and the reunion sequel, The War of the Ewings, aired in 1998.

 In the summer of 2012, Dallas again returned to Southfork Ranch for TNT's reincarnation of the series, bringing back both original cast members and new faces.
 The show aired for three successful seasons.